Fiserv/Commerce-Hub/docs/Resources/Guides/Transaction-Types.md

 ## Secondary

-Request initiated to the Commerce Hub API with a referenced transaction identifier from a primary request.
+Request initiated to Commerce Hub's API with a [reference transaction identifier](?path=docs/Resources/Master-Data/Reference-Transaction-Details.md) from a primary request.

 <!-- type: row -->